JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

 ## What is a component?

 - A self-contained and reusable bit of code {.fragment .fade-down}
-  - A Button {.fragment .fade-down}
-  - A Form Field {.fragment .fade-down}
-  - A Table Cell {.fragment .fade-down}
-- A discrete aspect of the app composed of smaller components{.fragment .fade-down}
+- a discrete aspect of the app {.fragment .fade-down}
-  - A navigation bar {.fragment .fade-down}
+  - A Submit Button {.fragment .fade-down}
   - A Table of Results {.fragment .fade-down}
-  - A Section of a Form composed of multiple fields {.fragment .fade-down}
+  - A Section of a Form {.fragment .fade-down}

 ---